RWS/dxa-model-service/README.md

 This repository contains the source code of the DXA Model Service: a separate microservice which that can be deployed on an SDL Web CIS backend, version 8 or higher.

-This DXA Model Service is introduced in DXA 2.0 to improve overall performance and to provide a more lightweight DXA framework in the Web Application.
+The DXA Model Service is introduced in DXA 2.0 to improve overall performance and to provide a more lightweight DXA framework in the Web Application.

 The full DXA Model Service distribution is downloadable from the SDL AppStore: